Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS

-The following Lemma should be compared with \cite[Lemma 5.8]{LL2}.
-For the definition of the fundamental groupoid of a quiver, we refer to \cite[Section 3]{LL2}. \begin{Lem} Let $E=(E,E,\tau,d)$ be the modified BG given by the diagram
+The following lemma should be compared with \cite[Lemma 6.8]{LL2}.
+For the definition of the fundamental groupoid $\Pi(Q)$ of a quiver $Q$, we refer to \cite[Section 4]{LL2}.
+By abuse of notation, we also denote by $w$ the corresponding morphism in $\Pi(Q)$ for a walk $w$ in the quiver $Q$. \begin{Lem} Let $E=(E,E,\tau,d)$ be the modified BG given by the diagram

 where $E$ contains $a+b$ double half-edges $e_1$, $\cdots$, $e_a$, $e_{a+1}$, $\cdots$, $e_{a+b}$, and the f-degree of the vertex on the left (resp. right) is $m$ (resp. $n$).
 Let $A=\{e,h\}$ be a subset of $E$.
 Then the fundamental groupoid $\Pi_{m}(E,A)$ is isomorphic to